blue-button/implementation-guide/transmit-using-direct.md

 ### A. Authentication
 A patient's identity must be validated before a transmit can occur.
 In the case of a patient portal, a patient or their authorized representative is authenticated by logging in using previously-validated credentials.
 In the case of a live interaction with the patient or their authorized representative, the provider is responsible for "in-person" identity validation.

-These requirements are the same identity assurance and authentication requirements sufficient for access to the View and Download portions of View, Download, and Transmit.
+These requirements are the same identity assurance and authentication requirements sufficient for access to the View and Download portions of View, Download, and Transmit in Meaningful Use Stage 2.

 ### B. Handling a Patient's Request for Transmit